rust-lang/rust/text/0000-stabilize-catch-panic.md

 # Motivation

-In today's Rust it's not currently possible to catch a panic by design.
+In today's stable Rust it's not currently possible to catch a panic.
 There are a number of situations, however, where catching a panic is either required for correctness or necessary for building a useful abstraction:

 * It is currently defined as undefined behavior to have a Rust program panic across an FFI boundary.
 For example if C calls into Rust and Rust panics, then